 The Office of Sustainability is seeking several assistants to help with the day-to-day operations of the campus SCRAP Lab, a composting system that will convert a portion of campus food waste into a nutrient-rich soil amendment for University grounds.
 Job responsibilities include recording, tracking, and analyzing food waste data; material loading/off-loading; and cleaning duties.
 Positions are available each day, Monday – Friday.
 Shifts are between 1-2 hours on each day.
 You may sign-up to work just one day or up to all five days.
 Students will be supervised during the assigned tasks by a University staff member and will receive the necessary equipment and safety and operational training needed for the position.
 Applications are currently being accepted; to express interest, please email Gina Talt, firstname.lastname@example.org.

 - Communications Assistant

 Seeking an assistant(s) to help with ongoing communication and outreach efforts involving the campus and greater community.
-Areas of responsibility may include developing content and graphics for the sustainability website, social media, high-profile campus sustainability communication monitors, photography and other communication vehicles.
-Prospective candidates should have prior communications experience and/or graphic design skills.
+Areas of responsibility may include developing content and graphics for the sustainability website, social media, high-profile campus sustainability communication monitors, photography, radio show programming, and other communication channels.
+Prospective candidates should have prior communications experience.
 Positions are currently filled.

 - EcoReps Leaders